Real-Time USD/CAD Conversion

 To use this calculator, you will need to know which direction you want to exchange your funds.
 If you're looking to convert your U.S. Dollars into Canadian Dollars, then you'll be buying CAD and selling USD.
 This can be done by selling at the USD/CAD rate or buying at the CAD/USD rate.
 CAD/USD and USD/CAD are inverses of each other.
 If you’re looking to exchange other foreign currencies, you can estimate how much foreign currency your funds are equivalent to by using a currency converter.

 Canada's major banks all post their prediction of the USD/CAD rate.
-The FX poll estimates that the USD/CAD rate at the end of 2022 will be around 1.30 to 1.39.
-For the end of 2023, this forecast range changes slightly to 1.25 - 1.39.
+The FX poll estimates that the USD/CAD rate at the end of 2023 will be around 1.30 to 1.38.
+For the end of 2024, this forecast range changes slightly to 1.25 - 1.33.
+Banks are predicting that the USD/CAD rate is heading down to the end of next year.

 End of 2023